 Why it Matters

-Methane, a powerful greenhouse gas, is a significant component of natural gas.
-It is released from oil and gas production, processing, transmission, and storage through equipment leaks, venting, and flaring.
-Recent studies have found that the sector releases much more methane than previously reported, well over the amount that EPA’s GHG data indicates.
+Methane is a powerful greenhouse gas released from oil and gas production, processing, transmission, and storage through equipment leaks, venting, and flaring.

 The Trump Administration revoked nearly all of these actions, leaving in place only some of the standards controlling VOCs in new sources.
 It entirely eliminated methane standards for all segments of the oil and gas industry and left in place some VOC standards only for production and processing facilities.
 It also rolled back the efforts to develop a rule covering existing sources, having eliminated the legal predicate for doing so.
-The Trump-EPA’s rollback of standards for new sources was completed through two rulemakings in September 2020, the Policy Rule and the Technical Rule.
-(For more information, see our detailed analysis of the final Trump-era rules rescinding methane emissions standards: EPA’s Final Methane Emissions Rules Roll Back Standards and Statutory Authority; and a piece by Ari Sillman, JD 2021, Weighing the Risks of Using the CRA to Restore EPA’s Methane Standards.)
+For more information, see our detailed analysis of the final Trump-era rules rescinding methane emissions standards: EPA’s Final Methane Emissions Rules Roll Back Standards and Statutory Authority; and a piece by Ari Sillman, JD 2021, Weighing the Risks of Using the CRA to Restore EPA’s Methane Standards.

-The Biden administration and Congress have taken steps to reinstate the Obama era methane standards for new oil and gas sources, as well as proposing new rules that are broader in scope and stringency for new and existing sources.
+The Biden administration and Congress have taken steps to reinstate the Obama-era methane standards for new oil and gas sources, as well as proposed new rules that are broader in scope and stringency for new and existing sources.

 On Jan.
 20, 2021 President Biden signed Executive Order (EO) 13990 instructing the EPA to consider suspending, revising or rescinding the 2020 Policy Rule and to propose a rule for existing sources by September 2021.
 On June 30th, President Biden signed a Congressional Review Act resolution passed by Congress that revoked the 2020 Policy Rule.
+The US also jointly announced a methane reduction pledge with the EU in September 2021, ahead of COP26.
 EPA published its proposed new performance standards and emissions guidelines for new and existing oil and gas facilities on November 15, 2021.
-The US also jointly announced a methane reduction pledge with the EU in September 2021, ahead of COP26.
+See our analysis of EPA’s 2021 Proposal here and our podcast discussing the 2021 Proposal here.

 Timeline of Events